 Glazing the donuts

 If you choose to glaze the donuts, you’ll want the donuts to be warm when glazing to avoid cracking the glaze.
 Try my Brown Sugar Cinnamon Glaze, Browned Butter Glaze, or Maple Glaze (coming soon).
 Or just do a standard glaze with plant milk, vanilla, and powdered sugar.

 Make a spiced sugar topping with one cup granulated sugar and 1 teaspoon pumpkin pie spice.
 Mix together in a shallow bowl.

-Melt four Tablespoons vegan butter in a small bowl.
+Melt four Tablespoons of vegan butter in a small bowl.
 Working with one donut at a time, brush the top and bottom of the donut with melted butter.
 Place it into the bowl with spiced sugar.
-Gently move around to cover well, then turn over to get the other side.
+Gently move around to cover well, then turn over to get to the other side.
 Use a spoon to cover with the sugar if necessary.

 Are sprinkles vegan?
 Where can I find vegan sprinkles?

 Sprinkles are often not vegan but they are an important part of life!
 Sprinkles might contain a red die made from beetles or “confectioner’s glaze” also made from bug secretions.
 Read more about it on Taste for Life What to Know About Confectioner’s Glaze.